fieldtrip/website/workshop/practicalmeeg2025/handson_artifacts.md

 Besides there being many channels, there are also many trials.
 Visualizing them on a small computer screen might be hard.
 Remember: if you are working with large data, you better use a large computer (screen, memory, disk).
 {% include markup/end %}

 Please scroll to the VEOG channel by clicking about 40 times on the `>>` button which takes you 10 channels further and then clicking a few times on the `>` or `<` button.
 The EOG channels are located _after_ all EEG channels, and _before_ the STI channels.
-You can see that there are quite some blinks.
-You can also recognize that in the first 100 trials or so there are very few blinks, but that after trial 200 or so they start occuring more frequently.
-Remember that there are about 100 trials per block/run, and there are 6 runs in total.

 If you click two channels further to the ECG channel, you can also see that there is a heartbeat (and sometimes two) in every trial.
 That is a good sign: the participant is alive!
 This makes directly clear that rejecting trials that contain a heartbeat does not make sense.
 We will later look at removing the heartbeat artifacts using ICA.
+For nowe, please navigate back to the VEOG channel.

+If you are processing sub-15, you will see some blinks, but not too many.
+For example, trial 40 has two blinks in short succession.
+If you are processing sub-01, you will see that there are quite some blinks.
+You can also recognize that in the first 100 trials or so there are very few blinks, but that after trial 200 or so they start occuring more frequently.
+Remember that there are about 100 trials per block/run, and there are 6 runs in total.
+This participant is clearly showing some block-dependent effects in the artifacts.

 We might want to decide that we want to exclude trials with blinks from further analysis.
 You can click on trials to exclude.
 However, you will realize that this involves a lot of clicking, as there are so many trials.
 In the next section we will automate the detection of blinks, but for now please select a few trials with blinks and click `quit`.
 This returns a data structure with slightly fewer trials.
 However, it also specifies where the artifacts were that you identified:

     >> disp(data_clean.cfg.artfctdef.channel.artifact)
-           71401       71910
-           73441       73950
-           83131       83640
-           86191       86700
-           89251       89760
-          112201      112710
+            19891       20400
+            126481      126990
+            126991      127500
+            134131      134640
+            137191      137700
+            152491      153000
+            164221      164730
+            181051      181560
+            208081      208590
+            ...

 This `artifact` matrix is very comparable to the `trl` matrix that **[ft_definetrial](/reference/ft_definetrial)** returns.
 In this case it contains the begin and endsample of each artifact that was detected using the "channel" method in **[ft_rejectvisual](/reference/ft_rejectvisual)**.